OptCon/PumpTrackOC/README.md

 # Pump Track Biking and Ski Jumping as Benchmarks for Nonsmooth Optimal Control

-Matlab implementations using CasADi and nosnos.
+Matlab implementations using CasADi and nosnoc.
 Related paper is in submission.

 ## Installation
 Requires CasADi and nosnoc in Matlab path